khulnasoft-lab/design.khulnasoft.com/contents/components/drawer.md

 #### Small screens and mobile

-The drawer maintains the same behavior all the way down to the small breakpoint, at which point it begins taking up 100% of the viewport width.
+The drawer maintains its behavior down to the smallest breakpoint, at which point it takes up the full viewport width.

 #### Accessibility